- What type of shoes should I be wearing ?

 2. I have friends who want to come and support me, can they watch and stay through the night?

-Spectators must leave the grounds by 6pm on the Friday night and are not allowed back onto the castle grounds until 8.00am the next morning.
+Spectators must leave the grounds by 6pm on the 7PM on the Sunday night and are not allowed back onto the castle grounds until 8.00am the next morning.
 If spectators want to volunteer to assist with the running of the event then they are classed as staff and will be allowed to stay on site for the duration of the event (request to be a volunteer via the contact page).
 Spectators are encouraged to attend and can relax at the main check point infront of the castle watching the runners complete their laps.

 3. I’ve never run at night on my own is it safe?